Blue crab fishery

 Fees

 Commercial licence fees must be paid each financial year.
-Invoices are issued annually in June.
+Invoices are issued annually in June and payments can be made:

 • up-front